Our team are specialists are creating light-weight, highly performant Drupal themes utilising the latest techniques and approaches.

 We've created a set of rigorous in-house guidelines based on our experience working with previous projects and clients.
 This experience helps us shape the front end of the site from the ground up and achieve a minimum of AA compliance against the latest WCAG2.1 accessibility guidelines.

 Before a project starts we plan out the best approach for the theming.
-There are multiple steps ranging from which base theme (if any) to use, down the nitty gritty of file / folder layouts for all our custom components
+There are multiple steps ranging from which base theme (if any) to use, down to the detail of file / folder layouts for all our custom components.
+Modern front-end frameworks such as ReactJS, Vue and similar can also be considered for use.

 The landscape of the web is shifting more and more to mobile.
 It's now vital to build sites for mobiles, otherwise you're leaving out a huge potential chunk of viewers.
 At Zoocha we focus on a mobile-first design approach, concentrating on the less-capable devices first and adding functionality where there's support.
 This approach benefits over the traditional approach of building for desktop then removing things, by giving the a clean and smooth experience to all.